ggasmithh/chatty/README.md

  Your telegram bot token goes here.
 Get it from BotFather on telegram.

  ### ```CHATTY_CHAT_ID```
  Set this to your chat ID so chatty knows which group to talk to!
-I do it this way rather than letting chatty join just any group so that random people cannot run up my VM quoats.
+I do it this way rather than letting chatty join just any group so that random people cannot run up my VM quotas.

----

-under no circumstances should you use this in your telegram group.